indimail/indimail-virtualdomains/.github/README-indimail.md

 *tlsclientmethod* - The TLS protocol list.
 Accepted values are SSLv23, SSLv3, TLSv1, TLSv1\_1, TLSv1\_2, TLSv1\_3.
 The default is TLSv1\_2 for OpenSSL Version \< 1.0.1.
 Without this control file OpenSSL Version >= 1.0.1 uses TLS\_client\_method(3ossl) where the actual protocol version used will be negotiated to the highest version mutually supported by the client and the server.
 The supported protocols are SSLv3, TLSv1, TLSv1.1, TLSv1.2 and TLSv1.3.
 The default location of /etc/indimail/control can be overriden by environment variable **CONTROLDIR**.

-*tlsclientciphers* - A set of OpenSSL client cipher strings.
+*clientcipherlist*, *clientciphersuite* - A set of OpenSSL client cipher strings.
 Multiple ciphers contained in a string should be separated by a colon.
-The default location of /etc/indimail/control can be overriden by environment variable **CONTROLDIR**
+The default location of /etc/indimail/control can be overriden by environment variable **CONTROLDIR**. <u>clientcipherlist</u> is used for TLSv1.2 and below. <u>clientciphersuite</u> is used for TLSv1.3 and above.

 *notlhosts* - domains for which **qmail-remote** will not initiate TLS sesson.
 This file in /etc/indimail/control or directory defined by the **CONTROLDIR** envirnoment variable, shouldn't be confused with /etc/indimail/certs/*notlshosts* directory in the directory or the directory defined by the **CERTDIR** environment variable.